Novel High-Radiopurity Doped Amorphous Silicon Resistors for Low-Background Detectors: Phosphorous Doped Silicon R D at MBNL

 For the metallization step, we designed a simple fixture to hold 24 pieces, and to coat one end of each of the spacer parts per run while masking the sides of the spacer.
 The fixture is then flipped over and reinstalled for a second run in the E-beam evaporator chamber to coat the opposite ends.
 The fixture was machined from PEEK polymer, and included nylon tipped set screws at each spacer location to secure the part during the process.
 Figure~\ref{fig:met_photos} shows the chamber setup with fixture attached to a cell normally used to coat an Si wafer and facing downwards towards the heated crucible, as well as a close up of the fixturing device.

 This procedure currently accommodates 20~-~25 parts per run, see Figure~\ref{fig:met_photos}.
 A purpose built fixture should be good for perhaps twice that number.
 The results for this production run are given in Table~\ref{tab:production}, showing the measured resistance at both room temperature and at the 165~K operating temperature.
 Figure~\ref{fig:partphoto} shows one spacer/resistor from the production run.
-The mirror-like aSi surface, the matte Pd-coated end, and the slight chamfer at the outer radius of the metallization are visible.
+The mirror-like aSi surface and the matte Pd-coated end are visible.
+There is a slight chamfer at the outer radius of the metallization, which is only 114 microns wide (see Figure~\ref{fig:SR_drawing}).